 Mind-Body Medicine - An Overview: This course begins with the Center Mind-Body Medicine (CMBM) initial mind-body medicine training, introducing the student to a specific model for imparting mind-body skills in a group process format.
-The training takes place in conjunction with the School of Mind-Body Medicine Residential Conference.
+The training takes place in conjunction with the Department of Mind-Body Medicine Residential Conference.
 Students continue with eight weeks of online learning, reading and research on mind-body medicine, and supervised practice with volunteers.

 Advanced Mind-Body Medicine: This course includes the Center for Mind-Body Medicine advanced training, providing students with experience conducting mind-body skills groups.
 The location for this training varies, but students will learn together with other health professionals from throughout the world.
 Students continue with eight weeks of online learning, reading and academic research on integrative healing paradigms, and supervised practice with volunteers.